cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 uniform outputs.

 A PRG is a particular mode of use of a random oracle {{BDP+11}}.
-Examples used in such a manner include SHA3 and SHAKE.
+Examples used in such a manner include SHAKE256.

 ## Security Properties of Hybrid KEMs